Coming this Autumn to William Morris Gallery. Exploring the evolving influence and status of women in textiles over the past 150 years.

 The exhibition will coincide with the publication by Thames & Hudson of May Morris: Arts & Crafts Designer, which is co-authored by curators at the William Morris Gallery and the V&A.

-The history, politics and people of Epping Forest
+Exploring the history, politics and people of Epping Forest.

 Gayle Chong Kwan’s The People’s Forest is an exhibition of new photographic and sculptural work exploring the history, politics, and people of London’s ancient woodland, Epping Forest.